difang-huang/csu/README.md

 # CSU repository

-In the folder repository you can find the datasets and the matlab codes that generated all the results in the paper "Cross-Sectional Uncertainty and Aggregate Stock Returns" written by Deshui Yu and Difang Huang.
-This paper is available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3907264.
+In the folder repository, you can find the datasets and the Matlab codes that generated all the results in the paper "Cross-Sectional Uncertainty and Aggregate Stock Returns" (https://doi.org/10.1016/j.jempfin.2023.04.001).

+## Reference
+Yu, D., & Huang, D. (2023).
+Cross-sectional uncertainty and expected stock returns.
+Journal of Empirical Finance, 72, 321-340. https://doi.org/10.1016/j.jempfin.2023.04.001